SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 The limits, which have to be specified with the datatype, are always inclusive, i.e. the value is allowed to have one of the values of the limits.
 Also, both limits may be set to the same value, in which case there is just one allowed value.

-One possible extension is discussed in `SECoP Issue 44: Scaled integers`_.

 All datatypes are specified in the descriptive data in the following generic form: